 Ley Website

 Both of these apps are completely functional without a cellular or wireless connection.
 They both require the maps to be downloaded with a good connection, usually prior to the hike.
-The GPS function for these apps can be set to turn off when not using the app, this feature will extend your battery.
+The GPS function for these apps can be set on my iPhone to turn off when not using the app, this feature will extend your phone battery.

-I have found Guthook's app to be very good in providing information about important points along the trail such as water, junctions, views and towns.
-Guthook will get you back on the trail if you wander off.
-One very nice feature is the elevation profile, this gives you an idea of the ascent and descent of your hike.
+I have found FarOut's app to be very good in providing information about important points along the trail such as water, junctions, views and towns.
+FarOut will get you back on the trail if you wander off.
+One very nice feature is the elevation profile, this gives you an idea of the ascent and descent that will face ahead.

-I like to use the Topo app to navigate a snow covered trail, create customized a route, or just return to the trail.
-The Topo app requires the user to import waypoints, then download the free topo maps that are associated with the trail waypoints.
+I like to use the TAC Aware app to navigate a snow covered trails, create a customized route, or just return to the trail.
+Since this app provides a The Topo app requires the user to import waypoints, then download the free topo maps that are associated with the trail waypoints.
 This is a time consuming effort that requires the user to do the work prior to the hike, but I have always enjoyed it and found the end result very helpful on the trail.
 Once the maps are dowloaded you can access them in the app without the user of a cellular or wireless connection.

 For the PCT I import the Halfmile waypoints

-For the CDT I import the Bear Creek waypoints
+For the CDT I import the CDT Coalition waypoints

 For the TRT I import the waypoints from the TRT website